ramank775/vartalap.one9x.org/README.md

 If you are an open source contributor and interested in contributing towards this app, reach out to me at twitter [@vartalap_app](https://twitter.com/vartalap_app)

 Note:
-- This app is currently under development. if you have found any issue feel free to raise a issue on the Github or email on the developer mail [vartalap@one9x.com](mailto:vartalap@one9x.com)
+- If you have found any issue feel free to raise a issue on the Github or email on the developer mail [vartalap@one9x.com](mailto:vartalap@one9x.com)
 - Currently this is available only in India